davidschramm/coronavirus-toolkit/docs/tools/T8-Travel_Safety_v4.md

 __Riding__

 - Avoid touching any surfaces or sitting next to coughing individuals
-- Wear a surgical mask if possible, especially on busy buses/trains
+- Wear a N95 mask, surgical mask, or home made mask if possible, especially on busy buses/trains

 __Leaving__